B2B dealer program: The ultimate guide for increasing channel sales 2024

 Simply putting videos on your website or uploading information to YouTube won't help, because there’s usually no incentive for dealer staff to go and look at them.
 Dealer managers want their staff to watch and learn, but if there is no way for them to track what has been done its kind of pointless asking.

-The better solution is to put training tutorials inside your dealer portal, and then integrate those videos into your incentives program.
+The better solution is to put partner training tutorials inside your dealer portal, and then integrate those videos into your incentives program.
 After all, you will likely require dealers to complete some minimum training to be eligible for sales incentives, so tie your tutorials into that process, ensuring key information is communicated and dealership staff are incentivized to participate enthusiastically in the new program.
 And the dealer manager can see who in their team has done the training so can give them a nudge where needed.

 Product-specific training should form the bulk of your e-learning material, but it’s also very valuable to include more general industry training content.
 For example, if your business is in the pain medication market, start with An Introduction to Pain Medications, or a tutorial on How Pain Medicines Work.
 Or if your business is golf clubs, start with tutorials such as Understanding Different Types of Golf Clubs, or Understanding Different Golfers’ Needs.
 This will help build your domain authority with dealers, and dealer managers will love you for training their staff.